 The baseball brownie is nothing complicated, and you will find more elaborate and complicated desserts throughout the Magic Kingdom.
 However, it’s that simple goodness that makes us keep coming back for more.

 Let’s just be real here, Dole Whip is the best Magic Kingdom snack of all time, so how can you make it even better?
-How about throwing it on top of 3 super moist cakes and putting a vanilla cream filling in the middle, that’s how!
+How about throwing it on top of a super moist and sweet pineapple upside-down cake!

-Then adding the pineapple dole whip on top compliments it so much and there is just the right quantity of each ingredient to make this dish a success.
-Even though it’s more than twice as expensive as a regular dole whip, this is a no-brainer!
+They complement each other so much and there is just the right quantity of each ingredient to make this dish a success.
+Being only a couple of bucks more expensive than a regular dole whip, this is a no-brainer!

 Disney makes most of its fudge right there on-site and if you wait around long enough you will see them bringing out fresh trays to add to the rows and rows inside the display window.
 Of course, you need to have a sweet tooth for this and you are better off sharing since it’s a very rich snack.